Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

-=== Enjoy Social media feed pictures with Widget and Shortcode on Wordpress website ===
+=== Enjoy Instagram feed with Widget and Shortcode on Wordpress website ===
 Contributors: mediabeta
 Donate link: https://www.google.com/url?q=https%3A%2F%2Fwww.paypal.com%2Fcgi-bin%2Fwebscr%3Fcmd%3D_s-xclick%26hosted_button_id%3D8MXZ37DWHAX46&sa=D&sntz=1&usg=AFQjCNFHixLdowdc2AAEXDYmM9tQBl-TXQ
 Tags: Instagram, Instagram feed, Instagram Widget, Instagram grid, Instagram carousel, Embed Instagram, Embed Instagram feed, Instagram feed on website, responsive carousel, WordPress carousel, Instagram gallery, Instagram WordPress, Instagram pictures
 Requires at least: 4.0
-Tested up to: 5.3
+Tested up to: 5.2
-Version: 4.0.7
+Version: 4.0.6
-Stable tag: 4.0.7
+Stable tag: 4.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Social media feed pictures for your website by hashtag and Instagram account.
-Widget and shortcodes on posts, pages, sidebar.
+Instagram feed on website by hashtag and profile.
+Instagram widget and shortcodes on posts, pages, sidebar.

 == Description ==

-= Enjoy plugin for social media feed pictures allows to display Instagram feed based on hashtag and public Instagram account with carousel and grid view. =
+= Enjoy Instagram allows to display Instagram feed based on hashtag and public Instagram account with carousel and grid view. =

 Only one plugin to publish, with widget and shortcode, Instagram pictures and Instagram videos in your pages, posts and sidebars.
 Each Instagram photo can be shown in Carousel and Grid mode with Lightbox effect.
-Enjoy plugin for social media feed pictures is responsive and optimized for mobile devices.
+Enjoy Instagram is responsive and optimized for mobile devices.

-Once you have installed our plugin Enjoy plugin for social media feed pictures, thanks to the presence of the icon on the editor, you are able to use shortcodes to embed feed in just one single line.
+Once you have installed our plugin Enjoy Instagram, thanks to the presence of Enjoy Instagram icon on the editor, you are able to use shortcodes to embed feed in just one single line.

-= Here is Live Demo for Enjoy plugin for social media feed pictures: = [http://www.mediabetaprojects.com/enjoy-instagram-premium/instagram-feeds-in-your-website-enjoy-instagram-free/](http://www.mediabetaprojects.com/enjoy-instagram-premium/instagram-feeds-in-your-website-enjoy-instagram-free/)
+= Here is Live Demo for Enjoy Instagram: = [http://www.mediabetaprojects.com/enjoy-instagram-premium/instagram-feeds-in-your-website-enjoy-instagram-free/](http://www.mediabetaprojects.com/enjoy-instagram-premium/instagram-feeds-in-your-website-enjoy-instagram-free/)

-= Enjoy Plugin for social media feed pictures basic allows Instagram video visualization for browser supporting HTML5 =
+= Enjoy Plugin for Instagram basic allows Instagram video visualization for browser supporting HTML5 =

-= Enjoy Plugin for social media feed pictures Basic Features =
+= Enjoy Instagram Basic Features =

 * Hashtag-based Instagram feed to show photos by Instagram hashtag
 * Profile-based Instagram feed to show photos by Instagram profiles